Degrees & Requirements

 - Business students who complete the Freeman School's program receive the Bachelor of Science in Management (B.S.M.) degree

 - The School of Science & Engineering awards a Bachelor of Science (B.S.) degree

-Before graduation, all students must fulfill the core curriculum, public service requirements and specific major requirements.
+In order to graduate, all students must fulfill the core curriculum, public service requirements, and specific major requirements.

 All students in the School of Liberal Arts have Foreign Language, Writing, and Distribution Requirements.
-The 5-year Masters in Architecture program requires specific courses and electives to prepare you thoroughly for a career in architecture.
-The required curriculum for the School of Public Health consists of BSPH Proficiency Requirements, an Advanced Core Curriculum, a Public Health internship, electives and the Public Health Major Track courses.
+The Architecture program requires specific courses and electives to prepare you thoroughly for a career in architecture.
+The required curriculum for the School of Public Health consists of BSPH Proficiency Requirements, an Advanced Core Curriculum, a Public Health internship, electives, and the Public Health Major Track courses.
 The Freeman School of Business has a series of business course requirements.
-Finally, the School of Science and Engineering’s 14 programs each combine a solid foundation in math and science with humanities, social sciences and program specific material.
+Finally, the School of Science and Engineering’s programs combine a solid foundation in math and science (theoretical and laboratory) along with humanities, social sciences, and major-specific material.